An About Us Page Design That Tells “THE” Story

 A Picture Is Worth A Thousand Words

 Adding a portrait photo can be the standard for Meet the Team pages, and there are several ways to do it.
 You can show a head-shot of your team members, this adds a face to the piece of content that you have.
-There are other trends that you can follow, use full body images or ¾ images of your workmates, this feel less formal and shows you a higher degree of personalization.
+There are other trends that you can follow, use full-body images or ¾ images of your workmates, this feels less formal and shows you a higher degree of personalization.
 It is also ok to somewhat show a small gallery of pictures of each one of the members.

 Another thing that’s has become common is the use of illustrations on Meet the Team pages.
 This is done in order to fit website motifs and keep them within design homogeneity.
 Illustrations are popular within creative websites and creative collectives.
 Designers, developers, artist and also unusual companies may use this to represent their members with a certain degree of cleverness and wit.

 There is something that you have to keep in mind while adding pictures and illustrations to your page, and that is that they have to be similar.
 The more the images look alike in terms of lighting, color and kind the site will look more coherent and consistent.

 The previous stated does not mean that your team members have to lose their individuality, Be clever enough to represent who they are and still find some coherent and uniform way of presenting your visual elements.

 Pictures and illustrations are not the only things that needs to be visually represented on your site.
 Navigation menus between the members and having each photo clickable to access their information are a must.

 Once that you have selected member to show, the visual and content elements that you can place and have everything ready it’s time to select the tone that your page will follow.